Category: unique horror

 Women are thought to be exploited by the industry, helpless victims unaware of their victimization, yet some of the greatest films have been written and directed by these same “helpless victims”.
-“American Psycho” has been hailed as one of the greatest horror films of all times, yet many have … Read More »
+“American Psycho” has been hailed as one of the greatest horror films of … Read More »

 A decades long tradition has seemingly come to an end when a mysterious man known only as the “Poe Toaster” failed to show up to pay tribute to Edgar Allen Poe on his birthday.
 The third year of his absence has come and gone and the hopeful fans have been let down for the last time.
 Among them, Poe House and Museum curator Jeff Jerome.
 The museum, established in 1922, holds the largest collection of books, letters, memorabilia, and personal belongings of the master himself.

 “It’s over with,” Jeff said wearily.
 “It will probably hit me later, but I’m too tired not to feel anything else.”
 Jerome has kept a vigil for the toaster since 1978 and has since gathered a dedicated crowd of followers.
-The visits started sometime in the 1940’s by an anonymous man said to wear all black … Read More »
+The visits started sometime in the 1940’s by an anonymous man said … Read More »

 Have you ever wanted to transform yourself?
 Shed that suit and tie or the soccer mom outfit for something a little more edgy?
 Change your day-to-day appearance for one that has a bit more style?
 I’m not talking tattoos or a piercing, either.
 I’m talking a machete and a hockey mask.
 I’m talking a shaved head and a face covered in pins.
 A mouth covered in razor sharp teeth and a handful of claws.
 Or perhaps you’ve always wanted to see your significant other carved from top to bottom with a very sharp knife by a psychotic madman while tied to a rusty bed frame, but you know you’d miss her after a week or two.
 Trust me, I can relate.